AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 ## Add an SSH public key to your account

-You must add your SSH public key to your Adobe Commerce on cloud infrastructure account.
-After you add the key, redeploy all active environments on your account to install the key.
+After you add your SSH public key to your Adobe Commerce on cloud infrastructure account, redeploy all active environments on your account to install the key.

 >[!NOTE]
 >